botblock/BLAPI/README.md

 ### apiKeys

-The JSON object which includes all the API keys should look like this:
+The JSON object which includes all the API keys should look like this [not typed yet]:

 ```json
 {